top of page

 NEO personality.gif

-Ability to be optimistic
+Ability to demonstrate optimism

 shutterstock_2041162967.jpg

-Ability to interact in an adjusted manner
+Ability to interact in an appropriate manner

 basic psychological needs.jpg

-Ability to make connections
+Ability to build relationships

 11062b_bdf0647cb63d43f0bf3f564fe6ffe8c5_mv2.webp